 What Is Factorial?

-A factorial is displayed by an integer and an exclamation symbol.
-In math concepts, factorial is a multiplication function of natural numbers .
+A factorial is represented by an integer and an exclamation tag.
+In math concepts, factorial is a multiplication procedure of natural numbers .

 It multiplies the number by every organic number that is less than it .